Why should I have spine surgery in the United States?

 You can learn more about the training of our spine surgeon by clicking here.

-You can also watch videos of our other patients who have had spine surgery at San Jose Neurospine and are now pain free and back to their favorite sport or recreational activity by clicking here.
+You can also click here to watch videos of our other patients who have had spine surgery at San Jose Neurospine and are now pain free and back to their favorite sport or recreational activity.